NishthaSharma-22/lexi-lens/README.md

 2. Use the settings in the popup to choose a dyslexia-friendly font, adjust text colors, and change text spacing.
 3. Click **Apply Changes** to see the adjustments on the current web page.
 4. Use the **Read Aloud** button to have the text read to you.

-## Contributing

-While contributions are not currently being accepted, you can report bugs or suggest features by opening an issue on [GitHub](https://github.com/your-username/LexiLens/issues).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---